SixLabors/docs/articles/imagesharp.drawing/migratingfromsystemdrawing.md

 }));
 ```

 Use `Mutate(...)` when you want to update an image in place.
 Use `Clone(...)` when the old code created a separate output bitmap while keeping the source unchanged.
+The `Paint(...)` processor owns the canvas lifetime for this common case: commands recorded inside the callback are replayed into the image at the correct point in the ImageSharp processing pipeline.

 ## Brushes and Pens

 `System.Drawing` separates filled shapes and stroked outlines through `Brush` and `Pen`.
-ImageSharp.Drawing keeps the same mental model, but uses its own brush and pen types.
+ImageSharp.Drawing keeps the same drawing vocabulary, but the objects belong to the ImageSharp.Drawing pipeline rather than the GDI+ object model.

+A brush supplies color, gradient, pattern, or image samples for covered pixels.
+A pen describes how to turn a source line, path, or shape into stroke geometry: width, dash pattern, joins, caps, and miter behavior all affect that generated outline.
+The generated outline is then filled by the pen brush.
+That distinction matters when migrating dashed strokes, image-filled outlines, or paths where cap and join behavior changes the visible shape.

 System.Drawing: